jac-uk/online-tests/digital-platform/README.md

 firebase login
 ```

-Configure Firebase CLI to use the staging environment:
+Configure Firebase CLI to use the develop environment:
 ```
-firebase use staging
+firebase use qualifying-tests-staging
 ```

 ### Install project dependencies